umputun/spot/README.md

 - if `--target` is set, it will be used.
   - first Spot will try to match on target name in the playbook file.
-  - if no match found, Spot will try to match on group name in the inventory file.
+  - if no match is found, Spot will try to match on the group name in the inventory file.
-  - if no match found, Spot will try to match on tags in the inventory file.
+  - if no match is found, Spot will try to match on tags in the inventory file.
-  - if no match found, Spot will try to match on host name in the inventory file.
+  - if no match is found, Spot will try to match on hostname in the inventory file.
-  - if no match found, Spot will try to match on host address in the playbook file.
+  - if no match is found, Spot will try to match on host address in the playbook file.
-  - if no match found, Spot will use it as a host address.
+  - if no match is found, Spot will use it as a host address.
-- if `--target` is not set, Spot will try check it `targets` list for the task.
+- if `--target` is not set, Spot will try to check it `targets` list for the task.
 If set, it will use it following the same logic as above.
 - and finally, Spot will assume the `default` target.

 ### Dynamic targets